jzillmann/pdf-to-markdown/examples/Grammar-Matters.md

 direct, directly; and close, closely.

 ```
- Sarah drove slowly. ( Or less formal : Sarah drove slow to the game.)
+ Sarah drove slowly.
+(Or less formal: Sarah drove slow to the game.)
- Fred called the president directly. ( Or less formal : Fred called the president
+ Fred called the president directly.
+(Or less formal: Fred called the president
 direct.)
 ```
-##### Double Negatives
+**Double Negatives**

-Double negatives occur when a negative adverb ( _no, not, nothing, none, hardly, barely_ ) is used with a negative verb ( _didn’t, don’t, won’t_ ).
+Double negatives occur when a negative adverb (_no, not, nothing, none, hardly, barely_) is used with a negative verb (_didn’t, don’t, won’t_).
 Double negatives are considered unprofessional and grammatically incorrect.

 ```